Government lifts ban on fracking in push to grant 100 new licences

 Friends of the Earth campaigner Danny Gross said fracking was the most unpopular and least effective way of generating energy in the UK, and said any attempt to water down the rules that safeguarded against the process would “only fuel its unpopularity”.

-Analysis by Friends of the Earth suggested 91 of England’s 333 local authorities have oil and gas exploration licences.

-Some 143 parliamentary constituencies, mainly in so-called “red wall” Tory seats in northern England and the Midlands, have licences which could potentially allow firms to examine gas reserves.
+Some 143 parliamentary constituencies, mainly in so-called “red wall” Tory seats in northern England and the Midlands, have licences which could potentially allow firms to examine gas reserve exploitation.

+Ms Truss has stressed that government will only authorise fracking in areas where there is local support, but it is not yet clear what incentive ministers will offer local communities.

+However, Chris Cornelius – founder of the UK’s first fracking company Cuadrilla Resources – warned that “no sensible investors” would back new projects – describing the end of the ban as a “political gesture” by ministers.

 Register for free to continue reading